vpvidhyalakshmi/MPS-Analytics_AMI-Projects/README.md

 **About**

 These projects were undertaken as part of my Master's program in Analytics at Northeastern University, Boston.
-These project were part of my specialization in Applied Machine Intelligence.
+They were a key component of my specialization in Applied Machine Intelligence.

 **Coursework Details**